 Moderator summary:

+All companies except one agree Moderator’s proposal 1-1:

+One company propose to add an editor note

+One company is not sure if we need agree CRs so hurry because it may be revised based on RAN2 progress.
+However, it seems no technical stopper to agree this.

+Considering the majority support, the moderator give the following proposal:

+Proposal 1a: Agree stage 2 CR in R3-21xxxx as the BL CR based on TP in R3-210489;

+Proposal 1b: Agree stage 3 CR in R3-21xxxx as the BL CR based on CR in R3-210219 by adding “Editor Note: FFS on whether or not the F1-C Traffic Transfer procedure can be applied to two NG-RAN-Nodes serving the IAB node in a non-NR-DC mode.”

 Except the scenario 1&2 agreed in last meeting, contribution [3] (Qualcomm) indicates that CP-UP separation is also applicable for the cases where both MN and SN have the capability being IAB donor node for an IAB node, as shown in the following figure.
 Among those four cases, the IAB node terminates its F1 interface to one donor CU.
 The resultant issue is which node decides the transmission path of the F1-C traffic (e.g., MCG, SCG , both).
 Contribution [1](Samsung) and [8](ZTE) indicates the donor CU of the IAB node has clear information on whether F1-C can be transmitted via the path served by such donor CU or not.
 Thus, the node terminating F1-C should determine the F1-C transfer path.”
 On the other hand, in Rel-16, the F1-C transfer path is determined by the en-gNB, which acts as the donor node of the IAB node.
 Thus, the moderator calls for the following proposal: